-This new, unique route follows a circular tour of the most northerly part of the country, hugging the coastline as it guides you around some of Scotland's most iconic scenery.
+This new, unique route follows a circular tour of the most northerly part of the Scottish mainland, hugging the Highland coastline as it guides you around some of Scotland's most iconic scenery.

 Launched in 2014, the North Coast 500 route was the brainchild of the North Highland Initiative Group which is headed up up by His Royal Highness Prince of Wales.
 The whole route is designed to make the very most of the spectacular coastline and scenery that encompass the counties of Caithness, Sutherland, Ross, Cromarty and the northern tip of Invernesshire.
 Many visitors don't make it to this part of Scotland, which is a huge shame as it includes many of the iconic scenes that attract people to the country in the first place.